DMS-Developement/Twitter-Clone/README.md

 Introduction

 This portfolio project serves as a simplified Twitter clone designed to showcase skills in full-stack web development.
-Built using Angular, C#/.NET, and Postgres, the application emulates key functionalities of Twitter but in a stripped-down, easy-to-understand manner.
-While it may lack the complexity of the real Twitter, it serves as a comprehensive demonstration of end-to-end software development capabilities.
+Built using Angular, C#/.NET, and Postgres, the application emulates key functionalities of Twitter but in a stripped-down, easy-to-understand manner, it serves as a comprehensive demonstration of end-to-end software development capabilities.

 Objectives